Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Preliminaries

 \subsection{Supermanifolds and supergroups}

-{\ } \;\; In this subsection we introduce the ``supermanifolds'' --- namely, real smooth, real analytic or complex holomorphic ones --- that we work with, as well as the corresponding group objects.
-The present material is more or less standard; we follow two approaches, that are different but equivalent: we refer to \cite {bcf} --- more or less closely, possibly with different terminology and notation --- where all needed details can be found, as well as the original references.
+{\ } \;\; In this subsection we introduce the ``supermanifolds'' --- real smooth, real analytic or complex holomorphic ones --- as well as the corresponding group objects.
+This material is more or less standard; we follow two equivalent approaches: we refer to \cite {bcf} --- possibly with different terminology and notation --- where all needed details can be found, as well as the original references.